loda-lang/loda-programs/programs/oeis/list3.md

 * [A310371](http://oeis.org/A310371) ([L20 program](310/A310371.asm)): Coordination sequence Gal.6.258.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310372](http://oeis.org/A310372) ([L17 program](310/A310372.asm)): Coordination sequence Gal.4.52.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310378](http://oeis.org/A310378) ([L18 program](310/A310378.asm)): Coordination sequence Gal.6.320.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310397](http://oeis.org/A310397) ([L86 program](310/A310397.asm)): Coordination sequence Gal.4.76.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310409](http://oeis.org/A310409) ([L16 program](310/A310409.asm)): Coordination sequence Gal.3.19.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310411](http://oeis.org/A310411) ([L20 program](310/A310411.asm)): Coordination sequence Gal.4.72.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310412](http://oeis.org/A310412) ([L14 program](310/A310412.asm)): Coordination sequence Gal.5.129.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.